Borewit/music-metadata/README.md

 For CommonJS TypeScript projects, using a Node.js version < 22, you can use [load-esm](https://github.com/Borewit/load-esm):

-This method shall replace the embedded CJS loader `loadMusicMetadata()` function.
+This method shall has replaced the embedded CJS loader function: `loadMusicMetadata()`.

 ```js
 import {loadEsm} from 'load-esm';